stefanspringer1/SwiftWorkflow/README.md

 Additionally, loggers are used that outlive the creation of executions.
 Part of an execution is always a logger; usually the same logger is used for many executions.
 A logger can combine several other loggers.

-The framework uses asynchronous calls and as such fits very well into asynchronous settings like web services, and is suitable for easy parallel processing[^1] of work items.
-(Logging is also asynchronous, but there is an easy way to intermediately present synchronous logging to a block of code.)
-Without suspension happening, those asynchronous calls are about as fast as synchronous calls, so the framework can be also used for simple sequentially processing in the command line without much drawbacks.
+The framework can handle asynchronous calls and as such fits very well into asynchronous settings like web services where you might e.g. get data from a database in an asynchronous way.
+Logging presents itself as a synchronous service, but you can easily extend `AsyncLogger` to do asynchronous logging under the hood.
+Some convenient loggers are predefined.

-[^1]: For parallel processing, see the last section on possible future directions.

-This framework relies in part on some easy conventions[^2] to make the logic of your processing more intelligible.
+This framework relies in part on some easy conventions[^1] to make the logic of your processing more intelligible.
 At its core it is just “functions calling functions” and such gives you at once perfomance, flexibility, and type safety.
 (So it does not define a process logic in a “traditional” way, which would not allow such flexibility.)

-[^2]: One can remove the term “convention” entirely from the description and say that the processing is controlled by calls to the `effectuate` and `force` methods with unique identifiers, which implements a process management.
+[^1]: One can remove the term “convention” entirely from the description and say that the processing is controlled by calls to the `effectuate` and `force` methods with unique identifiers, which implements a process management.
 The conventions are used for clarity and are not decisive from a conceptual point of view.

 For a quick start, just see the conventions (between horizontal rules) given below and look at some code samples.
 A complete example is given as [SwiftWorkflowExampleProgram](https://github.com/stefanspringer1/SwiftWorkflowExampleProgram), using some steps defined in the library [SwiftWorkflowExampleLibrary](https://github.com/stefanspringer1/SwiftWorkflowExampleLibrary).
 The common data format being read at each “entry point” (job) in that example (which could be e.g. an XML document in other cases) is defined in [SwiftWorkflowExampleData](https://github.com/stefanspringer1/SwiftWorkflowExampleData).

 [WorkflowInVapor](https://github.com/stefanspringer1/WorkflowInVapor) is a simple [Vapor](https://vapor.codes) app using a workflow.

-The API documentation is to be created by using DocC, e.g. in Xcode via „Product“ / „Build Documentation“.[^3]
+The API documentation is to be created by using DocC, e.g. in Xcode via „Product“ / „Build Documentation“.[^2]

-[^3]: But note that in the current state of DocC, that documentation will not document any extensions, see the Swift issue [SR-15410](https://github.com/apple/swift-docc/issues/210).
+[^2]: But note that in the current state of DocC, that documentation will not document any extensions, see the Swift issue [SR-15410](https://github.com/apple/swift-docc/issues/210).

 The `import Workflow` and other imports are being dropped in the code samples.